 San Jose Costa Rica is the perfect home base for those looking to day trip through Costa Rica without changing hotels.
 Our top 25 day trips from the Costa Rican capital city- all within a 90-minute drive of the city center.

 Moving to San Jose Costa Rica?
 Making San Jose your home base during your Costa Rica trip?
-As Costa Rica’s bustling capital, San Jose is a great city full of museums, theater, great restaurants, breweries, and parks.
+As Costa Rica’s bustling capital, San Jose is a great city full of museums, the national theater, the Jade museum, great restaurants, breweries, and parks.

-But it can also be nice to get away from the hustle and bustle of the big city and see more of the Costa Rican countryside.
+But it can also be nice to get away from the hustle and bustle of the big city and see some of the best places in the Costa Rican countryside.
 That’s why we’ve rounded up 25 of the best day trips from San Jose.
 There’s something for everyone- beach, hiking, typical food, shopping, volcanoes, coffee tours and more.

 free costa rica Travel printable